Collin Seedorf

-Collin Seedorf (born 1 May 1995) is a Dutch professional footballer who plays as a centre back for Eindhoven in the Eerste Divisie.
+Collin Dean Seedorf (born 1 May 1995) is a Dutch professional footballer who plays as a centre-back for Bosnian Premier League club Željezničar.

 Club career

 RKC Waalwijk

 Seedorf made his professional debut in the Eerste Divisie for RKC Waalwijk on 24 November 2014 in a game against Jong PSV.

 Inverness Caledonian Thistle

 Seedorf signed for Scottish Championship club Inverness Caledonian Thistle on 5 July 2017.
 He received a red card in his second game of the season against Greenock Morton.
 He was then ruled out of the side due to a serious ankle injury which he sustained against Royal Signals F.C. in a mid-week bounce game at Fort George.
 At the end of the 2017–18 season, it was announced that Seedorf would be among the handful of players leaving the club due to a lack of funds following a significantly reduced parachute payment.

-FC Eindhoven
+Eindhoven

-On 7 July 2018, Seedorf returned to Holland to sign for FC Eindhoven in the Eerste Divisie, the second highest tier in Dutch football.
-After spending the first half of the 2020–21 season with FC Emmen in the top tier Eredivisie (he did not make any appearances as he was recovering from an injury), he returned to FC Eindhoven on 1 February 2021.
+On 7 July 2018, Seedorf returned to the Netherlands to sign for Eindhoven in the Eerste Divisie.
+After spending the first half of the 2020–21 season with Emmen in the top tier Eredivisie, he returned to Eindhoven on 1 February 2021.